Kaxlow/climate-on-housing/docs/climate-risk-housing-methodology.md

 Alaska), and polygon orientation is normalized for browser rendering.

-`build-climate-risk-housing` queries the marts, constructs the analytical payloads, embeds filtered GeoJSON, and writes one self-contained HTML file.
+`build-climate-risk-housing` queries the marts, constructs the analytical payloads, and embeds filtered GeoJSON.
+It writes a three-file publication
+bundle:

+- `output/climate-risk-housing.html`
+- `output/climate-risk-housing-county-history.js`
+- `output/climate-risk-housing-playbook.js`

+The JavaScript files hold deferred county-history and Climate Playbook payloads and must remain beside the HTML file when it is opened or published.
 The output does not query DuckDB at runtime.
 D3 and Google Fonts are its external browser resources.

 ## Limitations